translate/pootle/docs/server/commands.rst

 tasks.
 The tasks are all available through the web interface but on a project by project or file by file basis.

-The commands target can be limited in a more flexible way using the ``--project`` ``--language`` command line options.
+The commands target can be limited in a more flexible way using the :option:`--project` :option:`--language` command line options.
 They can be repeated to indicate multiple languages or projects.
 If you use both options together it will only match the files that match both languages and projects selected.

 For example, to *refresh_stats* for the tutorial project only, run: